YuanchenBei/yuanchenbei.github.io/_pages/about.md

 My research interests currently include **graph learning & its applications**, **multi-modal relation learning**, and **industrial recommender systems**.
 In my free time, I am also interested in finance and economics.
 Please kindly reach out to me if you have any questions or cooperation interests.

-*I am looking for Ph.D. opportunities in Spring/Fall 2025, and I sincerely appreciate any opportunity!*
+👨‍💻‍ *I am looking for Ph.D. opportunities in Spring/Fall 2025, and I sincerely appreciate any opportunity!
+It is my [curriculum vitae](https://github.com/YuanchenBei/yuanchenbei.github.io/blob/main/cv/resume_yuanchen.pdf).*

 <span class='anchor' id='-news'></span>